PierreHunout/convert-to-webp-lite/readme.txt

 = How do I enable debug mode? =

-Go to **Settings → Convert to WebP Lite** and enable **"Debug mode"**.
-Logs will be stored in `/wp-content/convert-to-webp-lite-logs/` folder.
+Go to **Settings → Poetry Convert to WebP** and enable **"Debug mode"**.
+Logs will be stored in `/wp-content/poetry-convert-to-webp-logs/` folder.
 This is useful for troubleshooting conversion issues.

 = I'm getting conversion errors.
 What should I do? =

 1. Enable **Debug mode** in the settings
-2. Check the log files in `/wp-content/convert-to-webp-lite-logs/`
+2. Check the log files in `/wp-content/poetry-convert-to-webp-logs/`
 3. Verify your server has GD extension with WebP support
 4. Increase PHP memory limit if needed (add `define('WP_MEMORY_LIMIT', '256M');` to wp-config.php)
 5. Contact support with the error logs

 = Can I contribute to this plugin? =

 Yes!
 We welcome contributions.
-Visit our [GitHub repository](https://github.com/PierreHunout/convert-to-webp-lite) to report issues, suggest features, or submit pull requests.
+Visit our [GitHub repository](https://github.com/PierreHunout/poetry-convert-to-webp) to report issues, suggest features, or submit pull requests.

 == Screenshots ==